WMFO/Rivendell-Spinitron-Update/README.md

-Rivendell - Spintron Udpate
+Rivendell - Spintron Update
 ========

 WMFO - Tufts Freeform Radio
 ops@wmfo.org
-For coprights and licensing, see TERMS and COPYING.
+For copyrights and licensing, see TERMS and COPYING.

 This is a Rivendell Loadable Module made to report the current playing song metadata to Spinitron.
 It was made for Rivendell 1.5.
 It sends Now&Next PAD data via UDP packets to the destination(s) specified in the configuration file pointed to by the plugin argument.

 Compile with the included Makefile to produce rlm_spinitron.rlm.
 Install at RDAdmin->ManageHosts->select the host->Edit->RDAirplay
   ->EditNow&NextData and specify the path to the file.
 Restart RDAirplay.